kubadospial/css-name-optimizer-plugin/README.md

 ```
 ** NOTE **
+Plugin wil run only when you build/serve app with --prod flag!!!
 If You use CDN styles then plugin won't remap class names.
 We're working on Chrome extension to revert css mapping on production environment for development purposes.
 ```